phcerdan/perm-montecarlo/README.md

-# PERM: Prune and Enriched Rosenbluth Method.
+# PERM: Prune and Enriched Rosenbluth Method

 A sequential Montecarlo algorithm with resampling

+:construction: ...IN CONSTRUCTION... :construction:

-# LICENSE
+## LICENSE

 Mozilla Public License 2.0